svveden/picoCTF/General Skills/Glitch Cat.md

 >'picoCTF{gl17ch_m3_n07_' + chr(0x38) + chr(0x39) + chr(0x38) + chr(0x61) + chr(0x33) + chr(0x66) + chr(0x61) + chr(0x36) + '}'

-Well, the keys definitely there, but obvious the 'glitch' is its printing out the hex conversions of the ascii characters without converting them, maybe someone added an extra `"`?
+Well, the keys definitely there, but obviously the 'glitch' is its printing out the hex conversions of the ascii characters without converting them, maybe someone added an extra `"`?

 Lets drop the output into a python script that just does one thing: print.